 Statement for more information.

 Select the fabrics you would like to use in your quilt.
-This quilt will have 30, 5" squares.
-I have selected three coordinating fabrics to use for my quilt.
-You can use more or less fabrics than three.
+This quilt will consist of thirty 5" squares.
+To make it easier, I selected three coordinating fabrics to use for my baby quilt.
+The number of fabrics you select is up to you.
+To make a more scrappy quilt, select many different fabrics.
+A stack of coordinating fat quarters could be cut into 5" squares to make this quilt.

-For quilting, we use a mat board, rotary cutter and rulers for cutting the fabric.
+For quilting, use a mat board, rotary cutter, and rulers for cutting the fabric.
 It's important to cut accurately sized squares so that they will fit together correctly.
-See below for places to purchase these supplies.
+Look at the end of this post for links to purchase these supplies.

 To cut off the edge, first make sure your fabric is folded in half and the selvages are lined up.
 The selvage is the edge of the fabric with the printing from the manufacturer.
 Line this edge up with a line on your cutting mat.
-Take your long ruler, make sure it's straight and carefully cut a small piece off so that the edge is straight.
+Take your long ruler, make sure it's straight and carefully cut a small piece off so that the edge is straight as shown below.

-Next you will cut 5" strips from the fabric.
+Next, you will cut 5" strips from the fabric.
 I only needed two strips to get 10 blocks from each color.
-You may need more/less strips depending on the width of your fabric and the number of blocks you need.
-Remember since your fabric is folded over, you will get two blocks each time you cut one.
+You may need more or fewer strips depending on the width of your fabric and the number of blocks you need.
+Remember since your fabric is folded over, you will get two blocks each time you cut one strip.

 Take the strip you cut and align it on a line on the mat board again.
 Make sure your ruler is straight and cut off the selvage.

 Next, use your ruler to cut the 5" squares.
 I used a 6.5" square ruler to cut my squares.
-You can also use the long ruler to cut your squares.
-Just be sure to line up the edges of the fabric with lines on the ruler/mat board to make sure you are getting exactly 5" square.
+A long ruler can also be used to cut the squares.
+Just be sure to line up the edges of the fabric with lines on the ruler/mat board to make sure you are cutting exactly 5" square.

-I now have 30 cut 5" squares and I'm ready to assemble the quilt top.
-Please look below for links to the other videos in this series as they come out.
+We now have thirty 5" squares cut out and are ready to assemble the quilt top.
+Please find the next beginner quilt tutorial in the series below.

 OTHER QUILTING TECHNIQUES